benajmin/warm-and-fuzzies/README.md

 # Warm and Fuzzies

-Project written tio automate creating warm and fuzzies form and distributing warm and fuzzies results for UWCRT
+Project written to automate creating warm and fuzzies form and distributing warm and fuzzies results for UWCRT